In this post, I will explain how shawarma vs gyro compares. While these two wraps may look similar, they are pretty different.

 The difference is in the type of meat, the spices used, and how they are cooked.

-Shawarma originated in the Middle East.
-It consists of chicken or lamb that has been cooked on a rating spit and then shaved off in thin slices.
-Spices used in shawarma include cumin, cardamom or coriander seeds.
-On the other hand, Gyro is a Greek dish made with lamb or beef, that has been cooked on a rotating spit.
-The meat is then shaved off in thin slices and served on a pita with toppings such as tomatoes, onions, and tzatziki sauce.
-Spices that gyro uses are oregano, thyme, rosemary, and paprika.
+Shawarma vs Gyro: Shawarma originated in the Middle East.
+It consists of chicken or lamb that roasted on a spit and shaved off in thin slices.
+Gyro is a Greek dish made with lamb or beef, served on a pita with toppings such as tomatoes, onions, and tzatziki sauce.

 So based on the origin, meat, and spices used, we can see some key differences between shawarma and gyro.

 Let’s take a closer look.

 Shawarma is a Levantine dish.
 The cooked seasoned meat is shaved or sliced and wrapped in a pita flatbread.

 The word “shawarma” comes from the Arabic word for turning, referring to how the meat is slowly cooked on a spit.

 While shawarma is most commonly associated with Middle Eastern street food, it has also become popular in other parts of the world, particularly in Europe and North America.

 Shawarma can be made with chicken, lamb, beef, or a mixture of meats, and it is typically served with garlic paste, pickled vegetables, and/or french fries.

 Typically, shawarma uses these middle eastern spices: allspice, coriander, cumin, and cardamom.